-Since the tenants will consist of elderly residents, there will be no children or young adults living in the home.
-As a result, there will typically be less wear-and-tear on the property, helping it to maintain and appreciate in value.
+Since the tenants will consist of elderly residents, there will be no children, young adults or pets living in the home that could damage the property.
+As a result, there will typically be less wear and tear on the property, making it easier to maintain and appreciate in value.

-As discussed, the ageing population in the UK means that there will be an increase in elderly people who will need accommodation such as care home units.
+The UK’s ageing population means that there will be an increase in elderly people who will need accommodation in care homes.
 This steady and consistent market will ensure that your investment has constantly good occupancy rates and therefore better returns.

 There are monthly fees that can arise if you hire a property management company for your care home maintenance.
-While many care homes don’t require you to pay a fee for maintenance it is still something you need to ask if you are on a tight budget or want to maximise your earnings.
-The good news is that most care home investments don’t need you to pay the management fee or do any of the management, however each investment is different and you need to check the small-print.
+Whilst many care homes do not require you to pay a fee for maintenance, we recommend that you ask if you are on a tight budget or want to maximise your earnings.

 The location of your care home investment is highly important, as not every area will have a care home with high prospects.
-The most popular areas are away from cities, closer to the countryside.
-Therefore, you should focus on targeting those locations, where the rental income and annual yields will be much higher.
+The most popular areas for potential residents are away from cities, closer to the countryside.
+Therefore, you should focus on investing in rural locations, where the rental income and annual yields will be much higher.

-Care home investments tend to suit those investors who are investing for the long-term.
-This is because the rental yields are high, as are occupancy rates, so most returns are made on the residual monthly rentals.
-Whilst capital appreciation can also bring profits, these properties are small and purchase prices are low compared to most property investments so although these units may appreciate in value at a similar ratio to regular buy-to-lets, due to the lower purchase price the pound-for-pound profits are less attractive.
+Care home investments tend to suit investors who are investing for the long-term.
+This is because the rental yields and occupancy rates are high, so most returns are made on the residual monthly rentals.

 At Sterling Woodrow, we pride ourselves on helping new property investors get a solid start in the market and are happy to speak to you about your long-term goals and ambitions in property investment.